-What is interventional radiology?
-Interventional Radiology (IR) is a medical specialty that uses X-ray guidance, such as CT, MRI and ultrasound, to perform minimally invasive procedures that are an alternative to conventional surgery.
+Interventional Radiology (IR) uses X-ray guidance such as CT scans, MRI and ultrasound to perform minimally invasive procedures as an alternative to conventional surgery.
 IR treatments minimize risk, require little to no incisions, reduce infection and result in less pain and recovery time.

 - Tumor Ablation/Cryoablation

-Interventional radiology is available at TriPoint Medical Center and West Medical Center.
-Vascular access therapy is available at West Medical Center and image-guided core breast biopsies are available at TriPoint Medical Center and the Mentor Campus.
+Interventional Radiology is available at TriPoint Medical Center and Lake West Medical Center.
+Vascular access therapy is available at West Medical Center, and Image-guided Breast Biopsies are available at TriPoint Medical Center, Lake West Medical Center and the Mentor Health Center.

 Matthew Passalacqua, DO

 Dr. Passalacqua joined Lake Health in 2016.
 A board-certified radiologist, he earned his medical degree from the Ohio University College of Osteopathic Medicine and completed his residency at the Cleveland Clinic.